ProyectosCibertec/emilima-v2-dotnet/README.md

 This is the next version of the previous project for Emilima with better implementation using .NET Core for cross-compatibility and forcing a jump to Microsoft technologies.

-## Configuration
+## Project setup

+In order to run this project you need to follow this guide thoroughly.

+### Requirements

+- .NET 6 SDK
+- .NET CLI
+- Visual Studio (2022 or above)
+- SQL Server in your system
-There are additional configurations that you have to set to run this app.
+- Git (if you would like to contribute to this project)

 ### Environment variables

 Create a `.\EmilimaV2Web\appsettings.Development.json` file to provide your own configurations.
-Additionally provide a connection string to connect with a database.
+Additionally insert a connection string to connect with a database.

 ``` json
 {